 A number of whole-body diseases also affect the skin.
 In some instances, the skin changes are characteristic of the particular disease.
 Often, however, the signs are not obviously associated with the underlying condition and must be carefully distinguished from primary skin disorders.
 Some of these secondary disorders are mentioned briefly below and are also described in the chapters on the specific disorders.
 Some skin disorders may be associated with a poor diet.
 However, this is uncommon in cats fed modern, balanced diets.

 Dermatitis (skin inflammation) is sometimes seen in association with disorders of internal organs, such as the liver, kidneys, or pancreas.
-Liver disease and diabetes can cause death of skin tissue in old cats.
+Liver disease and diabetes can rarely cause death of skin tissue in old cats.
 The skin changes include redness, crusting, oozing, and hair loss on the face, genitals, and lower legs, as well as thickened skin and ulcers of the footpads.
+Itching and skin infections can also occur in cats with diabetes.
 The skin disease may be noted before the onset of signs of the internal disease.

 Fragile skin syndrome (the skin becomes very fragile and is easily broken) in cats has been associated with pancreatic, liver, or adrenal disorders.
 Pancreatic cancer may cause crusting of the footpads and hair loss in cats.

-Hypothyroidism (low levels of thyroid hormone, see Hormonal Disorders of Cats: Hypothyroidism) is very rare in cats.
+Hypothyroidism Hypothyroidism The thyroid gland is a 2-lobed gland in the neck.
+It produces 2 iodine-containing hormones, T3 and T4, which affect many processes in the body.
+In general, the thyroid hormones regulate metabolic... read more (low levels of thyroid hormone, is very rare in cats.
 The disease can cause skin changes with diminished hair growth and hair loss.
 The skin is dry, scaly, thickened, and folded.
-Secondary skin infection and seborrhea may occur.
+Secondary skin infection and seborrhea (oily dandruff) may occur.